Franschhoek, The Winelands, South Africa

-Explorers Club is the brainchild of self-confessed traveler/adventurers Jo Sinfield and Tom Priday.
+Explorers Club is the brainchild of self-confessed traveller/adventurers Jo Sinfield and Tom Priday.
 The pair came up with the idea over a few too many bottles of wine on the Croatian coast in the late 1990s.
-Today, Explorers Club is made up of a collection of four properties in the very center of Franschhoek, the food and wine capital of South Africa, and set in probably the most picturesque wine valley in the world.
+Today, Explorers Club is made up of a collection of four properties in the very centre of Franschhoek, the food and wine capital of South Africa, and set in probably the most picturesque wine valley in the world.

 The houses are all less than 5 minutes walk to the Franschhoek High Street, but are set in quiet little side roads so even in peak periods the area is calm and quiet - a great place to retreat from after a day out exploring.
 The Map Room is set just off one of the oldest streets in Franschhoek, still a dirt track, it is not uncommon to see the occasional tractor rumble past, laden down with a trailer full of grapes or fruit from the surrounding vineyards and orchards.

 One of the great selling points of this collection of houses is that they offer something to suit all types of visitor to the area.
 Whilst marketed as self-catered, they can arrange for the fridge to be stocked at an additional cost but this must be requested in advance.

 Each house has been decorated by Jo, and all while being different, represent something of his adventurous past.
 African prints, the odd bone, mounted horns and other, often humorous curiosities are found throughout, together they give the interiors an interesting and welcoming atmosphere.